jbenninghoff/cluster-validation/README.md

 The test can be run in parallel on all nodes with:

-    cd /root/cluster-validation/pre-install
+    cd /root/cluster-validation/
-    clush -ab "$PWD/disk-test.sh"
+    clush -ab "$PWD/pre-install/disk-test.sh"
-    clush -ab "$PWD/summIOzone.sh"
+    clush -ab "$PWD/pre-install/summIOzone.sh"

-Current generation (2012+) 7200 rpm SATA drives can produce 100-145 MB/sec sequential read and write performance.
+Current generation (2012+) 7200 rpm SATA drives can report 100-150MB/sec sequential read and write throughput.
+SAS, SSD and NVMe drives can report from 200MB/sec to nearly 2GB/sec for NVMe drives as measured by sequential iozone or fio tests on the raw device.
 By default, the disk test only uses a 4GB data set size in order to finish quickly.
-Consider using an additional larger size to measure disk throughput more thoroughly.
-This will typically require hours to run which could be done overnight if your schedule allows.
+Consider using a larger size to measure disk throughput more thoroughly.
+Doing so will typically require hours to run which could be done overnight if your schedule allows.
 For large numbers of nodes and disks there is a summIOzone.sh script that can help provide a summary of disk-test.sh output using clush.